logo

 Falling trees and limbs are another serious concern as Hurricane Milton draws near.
 Certified arborist Jacob Heredia warned homeowners not to attempt removing fallen branches or trees themselves.

 "Branches will often crack under pressure that we can't see," he explained, advising homeowners to leave this dangerous work to professionals.
-Trying to remove limbs improperly could cause further damage to homes or vehicles.
+Trying to remove tree limbs improperly could cause further damage to homes or vehicles.

 Debris from Hurricane Helene lining a street in the Redington Beach section of St. Petersburg, Florida. | Source: Getty Images